 - Now hot pongal is ready to serve.

-- You can use millets of your choice instead of rice (add more water while cooking as they get more condensed than rice).
+- You can use millets of your choice instead of rice (add more water while cooking as they get denser than rice).

 - You can use Bengal gram instead of green gram.